FASP-QAT/qat-documentation/docs/user/04-overview.md

 | **Tree Template** | Pre-defined forecasting trees that can be downloaded and customized to a specific user's context. |
 | **Usage Template** | Pre-defined rates of use for specific products that can be applied consistently across different trees and programs. |
 | **Continuous and Discrete Usage** | When defining usage rates, users can choose between **Continuous** (ongoing) or **Discrete** (specific period or single-use) applications. |

+### Acronyms

+For a comprehensive list of acronyms used in the QAT application and documentation, please see the [Acronyms](18-acronyms.md) page.